jaimepereirapallas/Nautilus-Kitty/README.md

 # Self-Version Nautilus Kitty
-Only have to change your local path for the python file on the .sh file
+You only have to change your local path for the python file on the .sh file